ahmadia/lectures-scientific-computing-advice/slides.md

 src="http://i.creativecommons.org/l/by/3.0/88x31.png" /></a><br
 /><span xmlns:dct="http://purl.org/dc/terms/"
 href="http://purl.org/dc/dcmitype/InteractiveResource"
-property="dct:title" rel="dct:type">Fundaments of Computational
+property="dct:title" rel="dct:type">Software Carpentry in
-Software Engineering</span> by <a xmlns:cc="http://creativecommons.org/ns#"
+Computational Science</span> by <a xmlns:cc="http://creativecommons.org/ns#"
 href="http://aron.ahmadia.net" property="cc:attributionName"
-rel="cc:attributionURL">Aron Ahmadia and Christopher Kees</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_US">Creative Commons Attribution 3.0 Unported License</a>.
+rel="cc:attributionURL">Aron Ahmadia</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_US">Creative Commons Attribution 3.0 Unported License</a>.

 ## Introduction

-There are a plethora of best practices available to help you compute on HPC systems.
+There are a plethora of best practices available to help you scientifically compute.
 It is likely that you will only be able to afford a limited amount of time learning a subset of them.
 The purpose of this lecture is to help orient you on the path to writing software as part of your research by:

 >
 * introducing the most important practices of software construction
-    + and relating them to your role as a scientist
+    + and relating them to your role as a mathematician
 * making specific recommendations for
     + selecting tools that you should be using
     + and practices that you should be following